We believe that food is medicine and that increasing access to fresh food promotes health and equity.

-Across the nation, hospitals, community clinics, insurers, and healthcare providers are recognizing that food is medicine.
+Across the nation, hospitals, community clinics, insurers, and healthcare providers are also recognizing that food is medicine.
 Fresh food plays a critical role in patient health, but many patients experience barriers to healthy eating, such as access to healthy food or skills in preparing it.
 And healthcare providers need support as well.
 When providers are connected to their own wellness and fresh food from seed to plate, they can be more effective advocates for including vegetables and fruits in a patient’s diet.

 Greener Partners’ evidenced-based programs have been implemented in a variety of healthcare settings, empowering thousands of patients to eat more fruits and vegetables, an important driver of better health.
-Our unique programs include:

 Majors, graduates and professionals of all levels in the fields of Public Health, Community Nutrition, Education, and Environmental and/or Social Sciences can enhance their continuing education through farm tours.
 Our Farm Educators lead visitors through the range of programmatic and agricultural operations of the farm, inviting participants to draw broader connections among food, health and the environment.
 Tours may be tailored to the specific interests of the group and may include hands on activities and tastings.